wesvetter/current-things-task/README.md

 ## Configuration

-The Xbar plugin can be customized by creating a `.current-thing.json` file in the repository root or in your home directory.
+The Xbar plugin can be customized by creating a `.current-thing.json` file in your home directory.

 Example: